-Balance at January 1, 2009 \$ 4,520 (1,209) Balance at December 31, 2009 3,311 (2,045) 559 (872) Balance at December 31, 2010 953 (335) 3,471 (687) Balance at December 31, 2011 \$ 3,402 amendment to the Company's term loan facility.
+For the year ended December 31, 2012, the Company extended the term on its revolving line of credit and capitalized \$168 of deferred financing costs associated with the refinancing.
+For the year ended December 31, 2011, the Company recorded the write-off of deferred financing costs as a loss on extinguishment of debt, in the consolidated statements of operations as a result of an amendment to the Company's term loan facility.
 The amendment of the term loan facility resulted in a significant modification of the debt which resulted in the write off of unamortized capitalized deferred financing costs of \$335.
 See further details in Note 7.
-For the year ended December 31, 2010 the Company recorded a loss on extinguishment of debt of \$7,967 as a result of an amendment to the Company's term loan facility and the repayment of the senior notes as follows.
+For the year ended December 31, 2010 the Company's term loan facility and the repayment of debt of \$7,967 as a result of an amendment to the Company's term loan facility and the repayment of the senior notes as follows.
+The amendment of the term loan facility resulted in a significant modification of the debt, which resulted in the write off of unamortized capitalized to the term loan facility resulted in a significant modification of the senior notes as follows.
 The amendment of the term loan facility resulted in a significant modification of the debt, which resulted in the write off of unamortized deferred financing costs of \$995.
-The Company also incurred expenditures of \$2,045 related to financing costs paid to existing lenders.
-The Company wrote off \$1,050 of unamortized deferred financing costs related to the senior notes and paid \$3,876 for a redemption call premium and post payoff interest on the senior notes redemption.
+The Company also incurred expenditures of \$2,045 related to financing costs related to the senior notes and paid \$3,876 for a redemption call premium and post payoff interest on the senior notes redemption.